EvansTrein/iqProgers/README.md

 # It's a test assignment
 - Make a REST API for financial transactions with three handles
-  1. Top up the user's balance
+  - Top up the user's balance.
-  2. Transferring money from one user to another
+  - Transferring money from one user to another.
-  3. View 10 recent transactions of a user
+  - View 10 recent transactions of a user.
 - The user has a balance as well as a list of transactions.
 - Don't forget to use SQL transactions!!!
 - Authorization is not necessary!